This is a guest blog post from contributor Becky DeGrossa (see bio at the end)

 What this means is to upsell and down-sell your product.
 By doing this, you still give them what they want just on different financial tiers.

 After you win over a visitor and transform them into a customer, your goal now is to make them a return customer.
 A return customer is known as hot traffic.

 You could sell your product to a virtual face, close your cash drawer, and view it as a one-time sale.

-But why, when you could easily automate the next steps into keeping the traffic hot.
+But why, when you could easily automate the next steps to keeping the traffic hot?

 Now that you’ve captured their email and you know what they want follow up with them.
 Make sure they’re happy with the product and open up that valuable line of communication.

-In doing this, you’re allowing yourself the opportunity to introduce more products and showing them the best solution.
+In doing this, you’re allowing yourself the opportunity to introduce more products and show them the best solution.